DUI Blood Tests and Defenses

 - Blood vials must have a unique number, and the blood must be available for re-testing.

-How Common Are Improper Blood Tests?
+How Are Common Improper Blood Tests?

 Unfortunately, violations of these important principles, which are made law in Title 17 of the California Administrative Law, are all too common.
 This important law sets up the requirements of both breath testing, and blood testing, for DUI cases.

-For number one above, the three hour rule, the reason is to avoid speculation regarding the blood alcohol level at the time of driving when doing a retrograde extrapolation, which itself has many problems depending on the factors used.
+For number one above, the three-hour rule, the reason is to avoid speculation regarding the blood alcohol level at the time of driving when doing a retrograde extrapolation, which itself has many problems depending on the factors used.

 Example: Rising Blood Alcohol Case

-In the example chart below, a person had several drinks, and was still absorbing alcohol before being stopped for DUI.
+In the example chart below, a person had several drinks and was still absorbing alcohol before being stopped for DUI.
 The chart shows that, based upon the drinking pattern, the person would have been below the limit when driving.
 However, it also shows them above the legal limit of .08 later on when the actual testing took place.
 This is the rising blood alcohol defense.

 Case Results: Blood Test Case Dismissed

-If you have questions about a blood test in a DUI case, or about DUI defenses for blood testing, contact our office anytime.
+Contact us: If you have questions about a blood test in a DUI case, or about DUI defenses for blood testing, contact our office anytime.
 We can be reached also at (877) 942-3090.